jenkins-infra/documentation/README.md

 * "Maintenance" section contains document used to prepare service maintenance like systems upgrade.
 * "Meeting" section contains meeting notes
-* "Service" section contains service description
+* "Service" section contains service descriptions

 The way contributors can collaborate in this repository depends on either we want "synchronized" or "asynchronized" communication.